h-tex/eleventy-plugin-outline/README.md

 ### Sections

-Any sections with ids that are processed via the `outline` filter will automatically take part in the outline.
+Any headings will be picked up by the plugin unless excluded by the `excludeHeadings` option (which takes a function).
+If they already have ids (e.g. via something like [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor)), they will be preserved.
+If they don’t, ids that are unique within the specified scope will be generated for them.

 > [!NOTE]
-> In the future I’m hoping to add a way to automatically generate ids for headings that don’t have them,
+> In the future I’m hoping to add a way to exclude certain headings from the outline.
-> but for now you need to add them yourself, possibly via something like [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor).

 ### Figures